 People go through difficult circumstances in their lives without seeking therapy all the time.
 They gather together their strength and resilience to handle things on their own with the support of friends, family, and their faith community.
 Sometimes though that is not enough.
 It is a sign of strength to seek out therapy help if/when you realize that you are not able to handle things as well as you would like or you are experiencing too much stress.
 At those times a good therapist can help you handle the difficult situation better and learn ways to be stronger, more resilient, and able to handle similar issues in a more healthy way in the future.

-Once you have scheduled your first appointment with us, please print out our Intake Form from our website, complete it at home, and bring it with you to your first appointment.
+Once you have scheduled your first appointment with us, please print out the Intake Form from our website, complete it at home, and bring it with you to your first appointment.
 You can also complete this information when you arrive for your initial appointment if you wish.
-In that case, you should plan to arrive about 15 minutes early to give yourself enough time to complete the information in our waiting room before your appointment starts.
+In that case, you should plan to arrive about 15-minutes early to give yourself enough time to complete the form in our waiting room before your appointment starts.

-When you arrive for your first appointment, check in with our office manager so she can let us know that you have arrived and which therapist you are scheduled to see.
+When you arrive for your first appointment, check in with our office manager.
+She will let us know that you have arrived, and which therapist you are scheduled to see.